dvcoders/15fa-intro-web/reference/README.md

 An IP address is a unique number assigned to computer while you're connected to a computer network (using TCP/IP - there are protocols).

+Servers usually have their own IP address and can be accessed through that address.
+However most people just type in the website they want to go to (ex.
+[Twitter.com](https://twitter.com)) and DNS does the rest

+<small>If you'd like to read more about IP and DNS look at the [extra-reference](./extra-reference/README.md) section</small>

 An IP address looks like this: **192.235.5.154**

-That is an example of a IPv4 (32 bit) address, which was an early addresses protocol.
-There have been so many devices connecting to the internet, that IPv6 (128 bit) needed to be invented to accommodate new devices.

-Just to put it into perspective, IPv4 can hold 4.2 billion unique addresses.
-IPv6 can hold 3.4 * 10^38 addresses!
+Just to put it into perspective, IPv4 can hold 4.2 billion unique addresses (2^32).
+IPv6 can hold 3.4 * 10^38 addresses (2^128).

 ### What happens when you click "search" on google.com?